Types of Drawing Paper …And a Guide to Their Respective Sizes and Weights

 Cold Press Paper

 “Cold press” just means it involves the cylinders without heat, which produces a little more tooth – or raised texture – to the paper.
-Cold pressed paper works great with mediums like charcoal pencils, graphite, and oil pastels.
+Cold pressed paper works great with mediums like charcoal and graphite pencils, and oil pastels.

 My drawing pad that you saw in the picture above, is a good example of cold-pressed paper sheets.
 I have used both pencil and pen and ink in this pad, with good results.
 I wouldn’t, however, employ full-bodied ink and water washes as it’s not quite thick enough to support moisture at that level.